 April 12, 1976: Apple’s third co-founder, a former Atari colleague of Steve Wozniak’s named Ron Wayne, cashes in his Apple shares for just $800.

-Wayne, who owns a 10 percent stake in the company, throws in the towel after worrying that he doesn’t have the time or energy to properly invest in Apple.
+Wayne, who owns a 10% stake in the company, throws in the towel after worrying that he doesn’t have the time or energy to properly invest in Apple.
 He later receives an extra $1,500 check to seal the deal.
-When he cashes it, he loses out on an investment worth billions.
+When he cashes it, he loses out on an investment that could have been worth billions.

-“I was 40 and these kids were in their 20s,” Wayne told Cult of Mac, referring to Wozniak and Steve Jobs.
+“I was 40 and these kids were in their 20s,” Wayne told Cult of Mac decades later, referring to Wozniak and Steve Jobs.
 “They were whirlwinds — it was like having a tiger by the tail.
 If I had stayed with Apple I probably would have wound up the richest man in the cemetery.”

-Wayne also wrote up the first contract in Apple’s history, solidifying what all three co-founders would do.
-Wozniak was to be in charge of electrical engineering, Jobs was responsible for marketing, and Wayne would oversee mechanical engineering and documentation.
+Wayne also wrote up the first contract in Apple’s history, codifying what all three co-founders would do.
+Wozniak would manage electrical engineering.
+Jobs tackled marketing, and Wayne would oversee mechanical engineering and documentation.

-The three co-founders got on well, although Wayne was considerably closer to Woz than he was to Jobs.
-He described Wozniak as “the most gracious man I’ve ever met in my life.
+The three Apple co-founders got on well, although Wayne was considerably closer to Woz than he was to Jobs.
+Wayne described Wozniak as “the most gracious man I’ve ever met in my life.
 His personality was contagious.”